|

 -

-How to use Erlang formulas and workforce management tools to calculate the
+Use Erlang formulas and workforce management tools

 -

-and how to improve agent retention
+agent retention

 -

-Keys to building a successful motivation and retention plan
+Build successful motivation and retention programs

 -